pilif42/sparkTutorials/README.md

 - TODOs:
-    - TODO: verify u can publish notifications (truck exceeding speed limit) to the Kafka server in the Sandbox.
+    - TODO: publish notifications (truck exceeding speed limit) to the Kafka server in the Sandbox.
     - TODO: build a Spark app which reads these notifications, aggregates them over a 24-hr period and raises an alert (SMS, email or ?) if more than 3 notifs for the same truck.
 Check https://www.baeldung.com/kafka-spark-data-pipeline.
     - TODO: Persist in Hive or better location notifs read from Kafka so the business can create reports using https://www.tableau.com or similar tool.
     - TODO: build a Spark app which reads 2 Kafka streams (1 containing Acks, 1 containing Events), compares them and publishes results to Kafka or HDFS.